 As a result, the Earth Science Museum (ESM) was incorporated in the State of Arizona on July 1, 2011.
 An application for nonprofit status with the Internal Revenue Service followed in October 2011, and the new museum received a letter of determination on June 21, 2012.

 While the Earth Science Museum has been busy securing its status as a nonprofit 501(c)(3) organization, it has also been actively involved in several outreach and fundraising activities.
 For the outreach program, the ESM developed new teacher kits with large rock, mineral and fossil samples; created hands-on activities for students; and trained presenters.
 The kits and class instruction were successfully tested at 17 local schools involving 1,584 students.
-In addition, the ESM participated at several science fairs and mineral shows which served 1,862 students.
+Since these tests, the ESM has participated at a variety of science fairs and mineral shows and has distributed kits to thousands of students.

 The current focus of the Earth Science Museum is to continue providing outreach educational support services and expand this program to include central Arizona.
 Specific short term goals include: acquiring a van, developing prototype rock and mineral display cases that will be deployed at school libraries, and adding personnel to increase the coverage of school districts.
 In addition, a major effort is planned to either build or lease an initial “brick and mortar” museum located in the Phoenix area.
 This “mini-museum” is designed to serve the general public and will feature several geology and mineral exhibits including the Flagg Mineral Collection.